rusticlion/Manastorm/manastorm_codebase_dump.md

     end
 }

--- vfx: Generates a visual effect for the spell via the event system Keywords.vfx = {
+-- vfx: Handles explicit visual effect overrides for spells Keywords.vfx = {
     behavior = {
-        triggersVisualEffect = true,
+        overridesVisualEffect = true,
         category = "SPECIAL"
     },
-    execute = function(params, caster, target, results, events) -- Default target to ENEMY if not specified, matching most spell effects local eventTarget = params.target or Constants.TargetType.ENEMY
+    execute = function(params, caster, target, results, events, spell) -- Instead of creating an event, just set effectOverride in results if params.effect then

-        -- Get the effect type using Constants.VFXType, with fallback to IMPACT local effectType
+            -- Get the effect type, whether it's a string or constant local effectType

-        if params.effect then
-            -- If the param is already a string (not a constant), use it directly if type(params.effect) == "string" then
+            if type(params.effect) == "string" then
                 effectType = params.effect
             else
-                -- Otherwise, use it as provided (assuming it's a constant) effectType = params.effect
+                effectType = params.effect
             end

-        else
-            -- Default to impact if no effect specified effectType = Constants.VFXType.IMPACT
+            -- Store the override in the results object results.effectOverride = effectType

+            -- Debug output
+            print(string.format("[VFX KEYWORD] Setting effectOverride: %s for %s", tostring(effectType),
+                caster and caster.name or "unknown"))
         end

-        -- Validate effect type with more extensive checks local isValidEffect = false

-        -- First check if it's a direct string match isValidEffect = Constants.isValidVFXType(effectType)

-        -- If not, check if it's a constant reference (not a string) if not isValidEffect and type(effectType) ~= "string" then -- Check if it's a direct value from Constants.VFXType for _, value in pairs(Constants.VFXType) do
-                if effectType == value then
+        -- Also store any other relevant parameters if params.duration then
-                    isValidEffect = true
+            results.effectDuration = params.duration
-                    break
         end

+        if params.target then
+            results.effectTarget = params.target
         end

+        -- Store other vfx parameters that might be useful results.vfxParams = params

+        return results
     end

-        -- If still not valid, see if it's a string that closely matches a defined effect if not isValidEffect and type(effectType) == "string" then -- Try without case sensitivity
-            local lowerEffect = effectType:lower()
-            for _, value in pairs(Constants.VFXType) do
-                if lowerEffect == value:lower() then
-                    effectType = value -- Use the correctly cased version isValidEffect = true
-                    break
-                end
-            end
-        end

-        -- Fall back to IMPACT if we couldn't validate the effect if not isValidEffect then
-            print(string.format("[VFX KEYWORD] Warning: Unknown effect type '%s', falling back to 'impact'", tostring(effectType)))
-            effectType = Constants.VFXType.IMPACT
-        end

-        -- Add debug output (abbreviated version for production) print(string.format("[VFX KEYWORD] Creating effect: %s for %s -> %s", effectType,
-            caster and caster.name or "unknown",
-            target and target.name or "unknown"))

-        -- Create the EFFECT event with a string target type (not a Constants value) local targetTypeString = "enemy" -- Default

-        -- Convert Constants.TargetType values to strings
-        if eventTarget == Constants.TargetType.ENEMY then
-            targetTypeString = "enemy"
-        elseif eventTarget == Constants.TargetType.SELF then
-            targetTypeString = "self"
-        elseif eventTarget == Constants.TargetType.BOTH then
-            targetTypeString = "both"
-        elseif type(eventTarget) == "string" then
-            -- If it's already a string, use it directly targetTypeString = eventTarget
-        end

-        table.insert(events or {}, {
-            type       = "EFFECT", -- Use the existing EFFECT event type source     = "caster", -- Use string "caster" not Constants value target     = targetTypeString, -- Use string type for target effectType = effectType, -- The specific VFX template name (e.g., "firebolt") duration   = params.duration, -- Optional duration override -- Pass through any other params for the VFX system vfxParams  = params -- Store original params for flexibility })
-        return results -- Return unmodified results (only adds an event) end
 }